Gabrieltgaldino/NRG_QT/docs/source/software_description/GetCleft.rst

 .. _GetCleft:

 The software **GetCleft** (https://github.com/NRGlab/Get_Cleft) was developed for detection of cavities and surface-exposed areas.
-It is used for biding site definition in FlexAID and NRGdock.
+It is used for biding site definition in FlexAID and NRGRank.

 General Settings
 ----------------